-

 Please describe the key minority shareholder protection mechanisms in your market.

 The main protection for minority shareholders is described above under item 4.
-The Swedish rules relating to minority protection are based on the principle of equal treatment.
-The board is under a fiduciary duty to act in the best interest of the shareholder, which includes ensuring that the minority is not being abused for the benefit of larger shareholders.
-The minority shareholder right to bring a resolution to the agenda for general meetings and the possibility to challenge an unlawful decision or a decision in breach of the articles of associations serves as a check on the board’s power.
+Swedish rules relating to minority protection are based on the principle of equal treatment.
+The board is under a fiduciary duty to act in the best interests of shareholders, which includes ensuring that the minority is not abused for the benefit of larger shareholders.
+The minority shareholders’ right to bring a resolution to the agenda of general meetings and the possibility to challenge an unlawful decision or a decision in breach of the articles of association serve as a check on the board’s power.

 -